seomoz/qless/README.md

 	client library to determine how to use it.__ For example, the Ruby client might choose to interpret it as a class identifier, but the C client might handle it in a different way.
-1. __Web App__ -- With the advent of a Ruby client, I want to advance the state of the web interface significantly.
 1. __Max Jobs Per Host__ -- It would also be nice if you could decide how many jobs of a certain kind that a host can have out at any one time.
 1. __Archival of Jobs__ -- Brandon suggested the possibility of archiving completed